 “The premise of stem cell therapy for ALS aims to improve the diseased microenvironment.
 While stem cells are unable to replace diseased motor neurons directly, transplanted stem cells secrete neurotrophic factors and differentiate into supportive cells, such as astrocytes and microglia, generating a neuroprotective milieu that can slow degeneration of motor neurons.”
 (1)

 Researchers have turned to stem cells in the fight against ALS for two main reasons.

 - Doctors need an ample supply of ALS sample cells on which to test treatments.
 Fortunately, a type of stem cell called an Induced Pluripotent Stem Cell (IPSC) can closely mimic the neurons affected by ALS.
 Researchers need only small skin samples from ALS patients to create an indefinite amount of IPSCs in the lab, allowing for continuous testing on genetically identical cells to the patients.
-This capability provides a massive benefit to physicians around the world seeking different forms of treatment, all without causing any further harm to ALS patients.
+This capability dramatically benefits physicians worldwide seeking different forms of treatment, all without causing further harm to ALS patients.

 - Stem cells are being used in trials to treat ALS directly.
 Stem cells can seek out damage in the body and replace cells of any type.
-For this reason, stem cell transplants are currently used to both protect a patient's healthy neurons, as well as potentially grow new cells to replace those that have died.
+For this reason, stem cell transplants are currently used to protect a patient's healthy neurons and potentially grow new cells to replace those that have died.

 Stem cell trials for ALS published

-A study conducted by Panayiota Petrou et al. in 2016, found stem cell therapy to be both safe and well-tolerated by ALS patients.
+A study conducted by Panayiota Petrou et al. in 2016 found stem cell therapy safe and well-tolerated by ALS patients.